 - Find a treatment that works for you: And stick to it.
 Not because you need to fit in.
 Not because your psoriasis isn’t okay.
 But because taking care of your skin is a step toward loving your skin.

 If you take nothing else from this, know you aren’t alone.
 We’re out here - others, just like you.
 We’re all on different journeys, but we’re walking the same road and when we step away from our corner of the forest, we’re likely to bump into each other.
 Accepting your skin is important, but so is treating it.
-If you’re looking for a non-prescription, pro-botanical treatment for your mild-to-moderate plaque psoriasis, Prosoria might be exactly what you’ve been searching for.
+If you’re looking for natural remedies to treat your mild-to-moderate plaque psoriasis, Prosoria might be exactly what you’ve been searching for.
 It’s easy to use, gentle, has received the NPF Seal of Recognition, and most people see results in as little as two to six weeks.
 Have questions?
 E-mail email@example.com, or post a comment on their Facebook Page or Twitter.